Luis Campusano: Professional career

 Campusano was promoted to the major leagues on September 4, 2020, and made his major league debut that night against the Oakland Athletics, going one-for-three with a solo home run off reliever T. J. McFarland.
-He was placed on the injured list two days later with a wrist sprain, thus ending his season.
+He was placed on the injured list two days later with a wrist sprain; the injury ended his season.
 To begin the 2021 season, Campusano was assigned to the major league roster before being optioned to the El Paso Chihuahuas of the Triple-A West in late April.
 In June, he was selected to play in the All-Star Futures Game at Coors Field.
 Over 81 games with El Paso, he slashed .295/.365/.541 with 15 home runs and 45 RBI.
 He appeared in 11 games for the Padres, recording three hits over 34 at-bats.

 In 2023, Campusano played in only 7 games for San Diego before being placed on the injured list.
 On May 12, 2023, it was announced that he would miss at least two months after undergoing ligament surgery on his left thumb.
 He was activated from the injured list on July 18.
 Campusano made 49 total appearances for San Diego, batting .319/.356/.491 with seven home runs and 30 RBI.

 Campusano made 91 appearances for the Padres during the 2024 campaign, hitting .227/.281/.361 with eight home runs and 40 RBI.
 Campusano was optioned to Triple-A El Paso to begin the 2025 season.
+He made the opening day roster for the 2026 season.

 Personal life

 Campusano's father, Genaro, signed with the Pittsburgh Pirates as an international free agent in 1989 and spent four years playing in their minor league system.

-On October 17, 2020, Campusano was arrested in Grovetown, Georgia and charged with a felony after he was pulled over by police and found to be in possession of 79 grams of marijuana.
+On October 17, 2020, Campusano was arrested in Grovetown, Georgia, and charged with a felony after he was pulled over by police and found to be in possession of 79 g of marijuana.
 He was released on a $5,000 bond.
-The charges against him were dropped in April 2021.
+The charges against him were dropped in April 2021, after questions were raised about the legality of the initial stop by police.